AIProCo/sNet-API-Demo/README.md

 - Commercial use must be approved by AIPro Inc.
 - The maximum number of inferences for all channels is set to 10000.
-- (Important!!) there are several hidden features to prevent illegal use in this repository.
+- (Important!!)
+There are several hidden features to prevent illegal use in this repository.

 ------------------